Some Blunders That Can Contribute To A Botched Interview

 The Right Match For The Job

-If an interviewer did not wish to hire you because your skill set did not completely match the restaurant management position or you were not a good fit for the company, but still took a chance and hired you anyway, would you be happy and really want to work there under those circumstances?
+If an job interview professional did not wish to hire you because your skill set did not completely match the restaurant management position or you were not a good fit for the company, but still took a chance and hired you anyway, would you be happy and really want to work there under those circumstances?
 Keep applying and take what you have learned from unsuccessful interviews to prepare for the next ones.
 Perseverance is the key to finding that dream job in the Restaurant management industry.